econPreference/TermStructureModels.jl/README.md

 ```

 When using the function, T by N matrix "yields" and T by M matrix "macros" should contain initial observations ($t$ = 0, -1, -2, $\cdots$). τₙ is a vector that contains observed maturities of "yields".
 "Iteration" is the number of Gibbs sampling samples.

-When "sparsity = true", we introduce additional Normal-Gamma priors on the intercepts and slopes while maintaining the Minnesota prior (Chan, 2021).
+When "sparsity = true", we introduce additional Normal-Gamma(NG) priors on the intercepts and slopes while maintaining the Minnesota prior (Chan, 2021).
+The NG prior leads to the Generalized Inverse Gaussian posterior distribution.
+To sample this posterior, we use R package "GIGrvg" (Hörmann and Leydold, 2014).

 ## Inference